“Chilly weather workouts can amp energy, burn more calories, and improve your mood.” -Womenshealthmag.org

 As the weather gets colder outside, do you debate heading out for that run or recreation?
 Are cold-weather workouts good for your health or should you avoid them?
 Women's Health magazine claims that exercising out in the cold has health benefits over warm weather workouts.

 One argument is that cold weather makes you work harder which burns more calories and releases more endorphins.
-The magazine also claims that invigorating cold weather stimulates the senses, while heat and humidity drag you down.
-It also claims that race times are faster in cold weather.
-Faster runs also burn more calories.
+Invigorating cold weather can also stimulate the senses, while heat and humidity drag you down.
+The publication also states that race times are faster in cold weather and faster runs burn more calories.
 The National Personal Training Institute agrees with these claims and adds the benefit of a stronger heart, lungs, and circulatory system as well as a boost in Vitamin D.

 First, always check with a doctor before starting an exercise routine.
 The Mayo Clinic also recommends if you have asthma, heart problems, or Raynaud's disease to check with your doctor before exercising in the cold.
 Your doctor may provide special precautions related to your medication or condition.